 Transcend SDXC Flash memory card

-For that extra £50, SDXC boasts faster processing speeds than SDHC cards and this Transcend is capable of writing speeds over 30MB/s.
+For an extra £50 or so, SDXC boasts faster processing speeds than SDHC cards and this Transcend is capable of write speeds over 30MB/s.
 With a built-in Error Correcting Code (ECC) to detect/correct malfunctions, it is a reliable component to have with you for professional shoots.
 With the exFAT file system, it can support files larger than 4GB, so is great for HD video.
-Check first your camera can support this card.
+It's worth shopping around for the best deal on this one.

 Best for: Enthusiasts

-Faster shot-to-shot performance, even in extreme heat or freezing conditions.
-Makes large files more rapid to save, increasing speeds up to a potential 45MB/s.
+Fast shot-to-shot performance for use with burst mode, even in extreme heat or freezing conditions.
+Makes large files more rapid to save, increasing speeds up to a potential 95MB/s.